-Dr V Balakrishnan, General Physician with an interest in Oncology and Haematology co-ordinates these services with input from The Clatterbridge Cancer Centre NHS Foundation Trust and the Haematology Department of The Royal Liverpool and Broadgreen University Hospitals NHS Trust.
+Dr V Balakrishnan, General Physician with an interest in Clinical Haematology leads the oncology and clinical haematology services and co-ordinates these services with input from The Clatterbridge Cancer Centre NHS Foundation Trust and the Haematology Department of The Royal Liverpool and Broadgreen University Hospitals NHS Trust.

 Most patients with suspected cancer are assessed by a Consultant at Noble's Hospital and then referred to a visiting Oncologist for further treatment once the diagnosis of cancer is confirmed.

-Patients who require radiotherapy will have their treatment at The Clatterbridge Cancer Centre, arranged and supervised by the visiting Oncologist.
+Patients who require radiotherapy will have their treatment at The Clatterbridge Cancer Centre, which is arranged and supervised by the visiting Oncologist.

 Oncological emergencies are admitted to Noble's Hospital by the on call team and referred to the appropriate specialist depending on the clinical condition.

-Patients with less common cancers, e.g. head and neck, testicular, ovarian, brain tumours are referred to specialist centres in UK.
+Patients with less common cancers, eg head and neck, testicular, ovarian and brain tumours are referred to specialist centres in the UK.
 Chemotherapy for some of these tumour types can be given locally at Noble's Hospital.